Fired. Discontinued. Let go. Dehired. Right-sized.

-Keep in mind, however, that the cost of COBRA coverage may be higher than insurance you obtain for yourself; however, if you have a health condition, you may want to opt for COBRA coverage initially to keep your coverage in force.
+However, keep in mind that the cost of COBRA coverage may be higher than the insurance you obtain for yourself; however, if you have a health condition, you may want to opt for COBRA coverage initially to keep your coverage in force.
 You can always cancel your COBRA coverage once you have new insurance in place.

-You need to be careful about how you handle this distribution so that you don’t incur tax penalties.
+You need to be careful about handling this distribution so that you don’t incur tax penalties.

-Retirement plan distributions have very specific requirements, so you may wish to consult a financial advisor before doing anything.
+Retirement plan distributions have precise requirements, so you may wish to consult a financial advisor before doing anything.